aceofdiamonds4500/First-Functional-VB-App/README.md

-# First Functional VB App
+# My first VB App

+## What is it?

+My project is made to learn the basics of button events and whatnot